1929 Nobel Prize in Literature: Prize decision

 In 1924, when Thomas Mann was first nominated for the prize, the Nobel committee were divided.
 His candidacy was supported by committee chairman Per Hallström and Anders Österling, while other members had doubts to award Mann.
 It was decided to await his next work for further deliberations.
 Following the publication of the novel The Magic Mountain, Mann was nominated again by Österling in 1928, but the Nobel committee concluded that the novel (later widely regarded as Mann's masterpiece) was not as strong as his earlier works.
 Per Hallström in particular pushed for a prize to Mann, and the following year the committee agreed on that Thomas Mann should be awarded the prize, primarily for the novel Buddenbrooks.
 The Swedish Academy followed the recommendation and voted for a prize to Mann.

+Prize announcement

+The prize decision for 1929 was officially announced by the Swedish Academy on 12 November that year, but according to the New York Times Thomas Mann's name hade been disclosed as the recipient of the award already in mid-September.
+Other writers speculated to be awarded the 1929 literature prize included British authors John Galsworthy (awarded in 1932) and G. K. Chesterton, Americans Sinclair Lewis (awarded in 1930) and Thornton Wilder, Italian Guglielmo Ferrero, Germans Erich Maria Remarque and Ricarda Huch, and Russian Maxim Gorky.